The Dark Saga of Katie Bouman

 Read: The hidden shipping and handling behind that black-hole picture

-Bouman had made this very point herself, in a TED Talk from 2016 that also made the rounds, and in a Facebook post she published Thursday, after her name had ricocheted around the internet for hours.
+Bouman made this very point herself in a TED Talk from 2016 that also made the rounds, and in a Facebook post she published Thursday after her name had ricocheted around the internet for hours.
 “No one algorithm or person made this image,” she wrote.
 “It required the amazing talent of a team of scientists from around the globe and years of hard work to develop the instrument, data processing, imaging methods, and analysis techniques that were necessary to pull off this seemingly impossible feat.”
 Bouman was otherwise mostly absent from social media, where many scientists cultivate a presence to promote their work—but where women are more likely to be targets of harassment.

 MIT would eventually clarify that its first tweet had overstated Bouman’s role.
 Her contributions, while significant to the project, inspired the methods that the team eventually used to construct the final image.
-Perhaps the narrow spotlight had not sat well with other people on the team, and MIT was hearing about it.
+Perhaps the narrow spotlight had not sat well with other people on the team and MIT was hearing about it.
 Or perhaps the institution wanted to deflect further attention from Bouman, whose name, by that point, was being dragged through the mud in other communities.

-Internet trolls declared that the credit for the algorithms belonged not to Bouman, but to one of her colleagues—who, coincidentally, happened to fit the classical description of a gifted computer scientist: a bespectacled white man.
+Internet trolls declared that the credit for the algorithms belonged not to Bouman, but to one of her colleagues—who, coincidentally, happens to fit the classical description of a gifted computer scientist: a bespectacled white man.
 This man, they said, had written most of the code for the project, not her.
 Within hours, his visage, buoyed by sexist claims and misogynist commentary, was chasing Bouman’s online.

 The colleague, Andrew Chael, defended Bouman.
 None of the claims was true, he tweeted.
 “If you are congratulating me because you have a sexist vendetta against Katie, please go away,” he added.
-It’s difficult to imagine internet sleuths digging for proof of dishonesty if the poster child of the black-hole discovery looked like Chael.
+It’s difficult to imagine internet sleuths digging for proof of dishonesty if the poster child of the black-hole discovery had looked like Chael.
 (Chael, in an interview with The Washington Post, called it “ironic” that his new fans chose him, a gay astronomer, as their hero.)

-Bouman has stayed low throughout this saga.
+Bouman has laid low throughout the saga.
 Her phone became so flooded with messages that she simply turned it off, she told The New York Times.
 Her story moved forward without her.
 Before the week was over, Bouman, who will soon join the California Institute of Technology as an assistant professor, had a brand-new digital presence fueled by well-meaning supporters on one side, trolls on the other, and a slew of parasitic impersonators with ambiguous motives jammed somewhere in between.

-Bouman’s Wikipedia page was once flagged for deletion because its standards found she was “not notable” enough.
+Bouman’s Wikipedia page was once flagged for deletion because the site’s standards found that she was “not notable” enough.
 Now it carries a paragraph detailing her viral story and the harassment that followed, like a cautionary tale for other women in the sciences.
 It is both a reminder and a warning.
 Hard work deserves recognition, but what happens when there’s too much?

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.